TheBarret/HMA/README.md

 ## Roadmap

-- Layers 0 - 3      : Finished
+- Layers 0 - 3      : running and testing
-- Layer 4           : Testing and Debugging
+- Layer 4           : running and testing
 - Layer 5           : to do...
-- auto calibration  : to do...
+- auto calibration  : running and testing
-- LLM-Friendly      : Started...
+- LLM-Friendly      : to do...
+- visualizer        : running and testing

 ## Core Philosophy
 A heightmap is a 2.5D scalar field: perfect geometric surface information, zero information about what lies above,